FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Misc

-Thanks to the Peckham project (https://github.com/markohlebar/Peckham.git) since I used some pieces from it to speed up.
+Thanks to the Peckham project (https://github.com/markohlebar/Peckham.git) since I used some pieces from it.